ofiwg/libfabric/man/fi_rma.3.md

 : Remote CQ data to transfer with the operation.

 *dest_addr*
-: Destination address for connectionless write transfers
+: Destination address for connectionless write transfers.
+Ignored for connected endpoints.

 *src_addr*
-: Source address to read from for connectionless transfers
+: Source address to read from for connectionless transfers.
+Ignored for connected endpoints.

 *msg*
 : Message descriptor for read and write operations.